davewalker60/pmdup/pages/travel-tips-faq.md

 # Can I use American money?

-Most people will accept USD, but you'll ***always*** get a horrible exchange rate.
+Most places will accept USD, but you'll ***always*** get a horrible exchange rate.
 Before traveling, we recommend [acquiring some pesos from your local bank](acquiring-pesos.md).

 # Does "don't drink the water" apply to QRoo?

 Yes, even most locals experience intestinal distress by drinking water from the tap.
 Most lodging places, including Las Arenas, provide drinking water in 20-litre containers.
-We recommend bringing a sturdy water bottle with you and using it to avoid filling the landfill with small plastic bottles.
+We recommend bringing a sturdy water bottle with you and using it to avoid filling the landfills with small plastic bottles.

 # And what about eating raw fruits and vegetables?